The 2008 South Bass Island Kayak Rendezvous will be

 / cut

-stay close to land & do not linger in this area.
+stay very close to land & do not linger in these areas.
+Wear bright

-Make sure the combined skills of your group are adequate to avoid and deal with
+Make sure the combined & every bodies individual skills in your group are adequate to avoid and deal with

 potential problems.